-Before any other deduction, interpretation or commentary, it is helpful to take note for the benefit of probably needed further scepticism, that the dialogue between Socrates and Euthyphro was not a settled conversation, but one with fragments of uncertainty at the end of discussion.
+Before any other deduction, interpretation or commentary, it is helpful to take note for the benefit of a probably needed further scepticism, that the dialogue between Socrates and Euthyphro was not a settled conversation, but one with fragments of uncertainty at the end of discussion.
 This is so because Euthyphro ended it when Socrates inquired for more of his thoughts on the subject matter “piety”.
 Euthyphro said “Another time Socrates; for I am in a hurry and must go now.”
 Piety – (1) the quality of being religious or reverent [Oxford Dictionary, March, 2017]

 Euthyphro was a man who was in the process of prosecuting his father, accusing him of murdering a murderer.
 A prosecution he supposedly justified to Socrates who happened to be shocked at the time considering details of the prosecution.
 Details for prosecution are as such; Euthyphro’s father threw his servant in a ditch when the servant murdered one of his slaves.
 He [prosecutor’s father] sent a messenger to go find out what should be done to murderer.
 Out of delay, the servant dies and hence prosecution comes from Euthyphro.